-The Company leases office, distribution, retail and manufacturing facilities, and office equipment under operating leases, which expire at various dates through June 2030.
+The Company leases office, distribution, retail and manufacturing facilities, and office equipment under operating and finance leases, which expire at various dates through June 2030.
 Certain leases include renewal options and the payment of real estate taxes and other occupancy costs.
 Some leases also contain rent escalation clauses (step rents) that require additional rent amounts in the later years of the term.
 Rent expense for leases with step rents is recognized on a straight-line basis over the minimum lease term.
-Likewise, capital funding and other lease concessions that are occasionally provided to the Company are recorded as deferred rent and amortized on a straight-line basis over the minimum lease term as adjustments to rent expense.
-Rent expense for equipment and distribution, factory and office facilities under operating leases was \$20.2 million, \$17.8 million and \$14.2 million in fiscal 2019, 2018 and 2017, respectively.
+Rent expense for equipment and distribution, factory and office facilities under operating and finance leases was \$26.9 million, \$20.2 million and \$17.8 million in fiscal 2020, 2019 and 2018, respectively.

-Minimum annual rentals under noncancelable operating leases as of January 31, 2019, excluding real estate taxes and operating costs, are as follows (in thousands):
+Minimum annual rentals under noncancelable operating and finance leases as of January 31, 2020, excluding real estate taxes and operating costs, are as follows (in thousands):